Yepez1997/algorithmRuntimes/README.md

 | Horn Formulae        | O(NM)    |   Content            |  N is number of variables and M is number of formulas  |
 | Huffamn Coding       | O(Nlog(N))    |  Minimum Priority Queue             |   |

-** Note Graph Algorithms may differ in run time dependending the Data structure used.
+** Note Graph Algorithms may differ in run time dependending on the Data structure used.
 For instance if implemented with a matrix, access time is O(1), however, O(n^2) space is used.
 On the other hand, if implemented with a linked list, access time is at most O(n + m) and the space complexity is O(n + m).